Stone Garrett Player Props: Nationals vs. Marlins

 Stone Garrett At The Plate

-- Stone Garrett has five doubles, three home runs and six walks while hitting .261.
+- Garrett is batting .254 with five doubles, three home runs and seven walks.

-- Stone Garrett has picked up a hit in 54.1% of his 37 games this year, with multiple hits in 21.6% of them.
+- Garrett has reached base via a hit in 20 games this year (of 38 played), and had multiple hits in eight of those games.

-- Looking at the 37 games he has played this season, he's homered in three of them (8.1%), and in 2.4% of his trips to the dish.
+- In 7.9% of his games this year, he has hit a home run, and 2.3% of his trips to the plate.

-- Stone Garrett has driven home a run in seven games this season (18.9%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on two occasions..
+- Garrett has driven in a run in seven games this season (18.4%), including three games with more than one RBI (7.9%).
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 14 games this year (36.8%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.